England-Suffolk Flag

 By often it's meant that one was once seen at Minsmere but, but they're snakes UURGH!
 And, and they're poisonous AARGH?

-Indeed, so don't poke it with a stick or stamp on it or let the kids too near although they too are as rare as a Dartford warbler today.
+Indeed, so don't poke it with a stick or stamp on it or let the kids too near although they'll be as rare as a Dartford warbler today.
+As for being poisonous, it's venomous, actually, so it's fine to eat them, probably.

 You might have encountered a very different kind of slippery character along here around 300 years ago, though, and that'll be the smugglers.